5. Course Delivery systems

 Courses are not self-paced - you need to keep up with the material.
 Courses follow the ISU semester system, and each course has a calendar with weekly due dates for submitting course work, such as assignments, discussion participation, exams, etc.

 Exams are different for each course, examples include:

 - An application-type exam question at the end of each lesson.

 - Take-home exams that can be downloaded, completed and submitted.

 - Midterm/Final exams that are online.

-- Midterm/Final exams online without a proctor.
-And example is the statistics course, with an A and B section.
-Section A is multiple choice/short answer, and section B is working with a data set much like homework.
+- An example is the statistics course with an A and B sections.
+Section A is multiple choice/short answer.
+Section B is working with a data set much like homework.

 - Some courses have no exams due to the writing-intensive nature of the course.

 - Please see the Course Workload Summary for exam information per class.